roba-6734/chatgpt-chat-pinner/README.md

 **Pin buttons not appearing?**
 - Refresh the ChatGPT page
 - Make sure you're on chatgpt.com or chat.openai.com
-- Try hovering over chat items to reveal pin buttons
+- Pin buttons should be visible on all chat items

 **Pinned chats not persisting?**
 - Check that Chrome sync is working